jdkandersson/OpenAlchemy/docs/source/technical_details/relationships.rst

 ^^^^^^^^^^

-The difference between many to one and one to one is that the type of the *readOnly* property cannot be an array.
-Instead, it is any other supported type except object.
+The difference between many to one and one to one is that the type of the *readOnly* property is an object instead of an array.

 .. literalinclude:: ./relationships/one_to_one/read-only.yaml
     :language: yaml